location of Little Cedar

 is the most widespread adverse impact on

-historic structures and their landscapes
+historic structures and their landscapes.

 - TVA Reservoir Operations Study - Final Programmatic EIS, Cultural Resources 4.18.4